Privacy Policy

 If you are in the EEA, UK, or another jurisdiction that requires a legal basis for processing, we rely on one or more of the following: performance of a contract, compliance with legal obligations, our legitimate interests in operating and securing the Service, and your consent where applicable.
 To make a privacy request, contact us at privacy@bookingapi.ca.
 We will need to verify your identity before completing a request.

-Our Service contains links to or integrations with third-party websites or services, such as Google Calendar or payment processors.
-We do not control and are not responsible for the privacy practices of those third parties.
-Your use of third-party services is subject to their own terms and privacy policies.
+Our Service contains links to or integrations with third-party websites or platforms, such as Meta (WhatsApp, Facebook) or Google Calendar.
+We do not control and are not responsible for the broader privacy practices of those third parties, and your use is subject to their terms.

 13. Children's Privacy